-I have reviewed the solvency margin as documented in the FCR of PCL dated 30 September 2014 and can confirm compliance with the Insurance (Prudential Supervision) Act 2010.
-I can also confirm PCL has met its 2-year target to exceed the minimum Statutory capital under the Act by at least another \$500,000 - or \$3.5 mill. in net capital.
+I have reviewed the solvency margin as documented in the FCR of PCL dated 30 September 2015 and can confirm compliance with the Insurance (Prudential Supervision) Act 2010.
+I can also confirm that PCL has achieved a solvency ratio of 139% which is within 1% of the Capital Management Plan target of 140% as updated.